 Wanna hear some of the best acoustics in the Southeast?
 Go to the Bijou Theatre for a night of music.
 The more than 100 year-old theatre has hosted many well-known artists like The Ramones, Dolly Parton, Dave Matthews Band, Moon Taxi, and Anna Pavlova.
 It's hailed as Knoxville's "Gem of the South" and is the city's fourth oldest building, opening in 1909.
 The house seats more than 700 and music fans and performers alike praise the Bijou for being the best-sounding room.
 It also houses the Bistro, which serves lunch and dinner as well as brunch on Saturdays and Sundays.

 Verdi's Il Trovatore, Bizet's Carmen, and more operatic classics can be enjoyed thanks to the Knoxville Opera.
 With tickets at $13, it's an affordable way to spend a night taking in a bit of culture.
 The high-quality, locally-produced opera team also educates the community and keeps programs fresh and exciting with pieces that involve love, lust, betrayal, and the supernatural.
 The Knoxville Opera also hosts the annual Rossini Festival, voted as Knoxville's Best Festival.
-The international street fair and festival has been going on for 12 years, bringing music and family fun to downtown Knoxville.
+The international street fair and festival has brought music and family fun to downtown Knoxville for more than 15 years.

 If you want Americana roots music that ministers to your soul and gets your foot tapping, mark Rhythm N Blooms on your calendar.
-The music-focused highlight of Dogwood Arts' April celebration will once again rock April 10-12 with first-timers, chart-climbers, and famous acts from varied musical backgrounds.
-This year's lineup includes The Decemberists, The Dirty Guv'nahs, Delta Spirit, Apache Relay, and Alanna Royale to name a few.
-Many more artists will be announced as April approaches.
+The music-focused highlight of Dogwood Arts' April celebration hosts first-timers, chart-climbers, and famous acts from varied musical backgrounds.